 Brian Leung is the author of Ivy vs. Dogg: With a Cast of Thousands, Lost Men, and Take Me Home.
-Among other honors, he is a past recipient of the Lambda Literary Outstanding Mid-Career Prize.
+Among other honors, he is a past recipient of the Lambda Literary Outstanding Mid-Career Novelist Prize.
 Brian’s fiction, creative nonfiction, and poetry appear in numerous magazines and journals.
 He is a professor of creative writing at Purdue University.
-His forthcoming novel, What a Mother Won’t Do (C&R Press), will be released in fall 2021.
+His forthcoming novel, What a Mother Won’t Do (C&R Press), will be released in the fall of 2021.

 Susan Jackson Rodgers

 Oregon State University